Divers find head of missing journalist Kim Wall

+- Some of the journalist's remains, as well as clothing, were found in Koege Bay

+- The owner of a privately built submarine is in custody in connection with her death

-Copenhagen, Denmark (CNN)Divers have found a bag containing the head and legs of Swedish journalist Kim Wall, Danish Police said at a press conference Saturday.
+Copenhagen, Denmark (CNN)Divers have found the head and legs of Swedish journalist Kim Wall, Danish police said Saturday at a news conference.

-The freelance journalist went missing after boarding a privately built submarine along with its inventor Peter Madsen on August 10 for a story she was working on.
+The freelance journalist went missing after boarding a privately built submarine with its Danish inventor, Peter Madsen, on August 10.
+She was working on a story.

 Madsen is accused of killing Wall.
-He denies the charge and has called her death an accident.
+He denies the allegation and has called her death an accident.

-The police conducted an autopsy on Wall's head and found no sign of cranium fracture or violence, said the head of murder investigations, Jens Moeller.
-They also found a bag of her clothing, containing a shirt, shoes and a knife, weighted down by metal pieces, he said.
+The police conducted an autopsy on Wall's head and found no sign of cranium fracture or violence, said Jens Moeller Jensen, who is leading the murder investigation for Copenhagen police.
+Identification was based on dental records from Sweden, he said.

-Police say they are still working on the cause of her death.
+"We found a bag with Kim Wall's clothing; shirt, skirt, socks and shoes, and also a knife and lead pieces weighing them down," Moeller Jensen said.
+"Around noon we found a leg, then another leg, and shortly thereafter we found a head, also in a bag weighted down by several metal pieces."

+The submarine dove for several hours overnight from August 10 to 11, during which time police believe Wall's body was cut to pieces, Moeller Jensen said.

-Madsen testified in court last month that Wall was hit in the head by 155-pound metal hatch on the submarine and fell into the water, according to Danish public broadcaster DR.
+Madsen testified in court last month that Wall was hit in the head by 155-pound metal hatch on the submarine and fell into the water, DR reported.

 According to Madsen, Wall was climbing to the top of a platform where he was holding the hatch.
 He slipped and lost his grip on the hatch, which then hit her on the head, he said.
 He told the Copenhagen City Court that Wall was badly injured and probably dead.

-Note: Correction: This story has been updated to clarify that some of Wall's remains were found in a separate bag from her clothing.